michaellevy/Teachmetofunction/README.md

 # Teachmetofunction
-All the entertaining functions I have written (most of currently related to naming babies) on my rocky learner's journey of writing functions in R.
+All the entertaining functions I have written (all currently related to naming babies) on my rocky learner's journey of writing functions in R.

 # Functions Built So Far: